-For outmigration years 2004 through 2020, a total of 3194 returning PIT-tagged Coho released as smolts and 1459 returning Coho released as parr in the Yakima Basin were detected at Bonneville Dam.
-For the adult returning group released as smolts, ~85% of were age 3 (ocean age 1), 9% were age 2 (ocean age 0), and 7% were age 4 (ocean age 2).
-For the group released as parr, 90% of retuning Coho were total age 3, 10% were age 2, and none were age 4.
+From the outmigration years 2004 through 2022, a total of 4,475 returning Coho with PIT tags that were released as smolts and 1,521 returning Coho that were tagged and released as parr in the Yakima Basin were detected at Bonneville Dam.
+Among the tagged adults released as smolts, approximately 90% of the returning Coho were age 3 (ocean age 1), while 10% of the returns were age 2 (ocean age 0), and less than 1% were age 4 (ocean age 2).
+Similarly, for the group released as parr, the age distribution was comparable to the group released as smolts.
+Approximately 93% of the returning Coho were age 3, 7% were age 2, and less than 1% were age 4.